Admiral Way North and South Bridges Seismic Retrofit

 What to expect during construction

-Construction will begin as soon as spring 2024 and is anticipated to last approximately 7-8 months.
+Construction will begin as soon as July 2024 and is anticipated to last approximately 7-8 months.
 Once construction begins, we will continue to share information on our webpage and through regular email updates.
 You can sign up online to receive email updates.

 We currently anticipate the following construction impacts: